Some visit types may require a COVID-19 test before coming in for care. We will let you know.

 - You believe you have been exposed to the virus, even if you are not showing any symptoms.

-- You are sick or have respiratory symptoms such as cough or shortness of breath (also contact your health care provider).
+- You are sick or have COVID-19 symptoms (also contact your health care provider).

 - You have traveled to a country that the CDC lists at a level 2 or 3 travel health notice and feel ill.